< Return to Blog

 Map Out Your Money Life.

 “Saving for the future” means, above all, “saving for retirement.”
-And the very best way to build your retirement nest egg is to make a lifetime commitment to saving.
+The very best way to build your retirement nest egg is to make a lifetime commitment to saving.
 You CAN do it—here are some ideas for saving money at any age.

 Saving rule #1: Pay yourself first.